adlnet/xAPI-Spec/xAPI.md

 __Activity__: A thing with which to be interacted.
 An Activity can be a unit of instruction, experience, or performance that is to be tracked in meaningful combination with a Verb.
 Interpretation of 'Activity' is broad, meaning that Activities can even be tangible objects.
-In the statement "Anna tried a cake recipeâ": the recipe constitutes the Activity in terms of the xAPI statement.
+In the statement "Anna tried a cake recipe," the recipe constitutes the Activity in terms of the xAPI statement.
 Other examples include a book, an e-learning course, a hike or a meeting.

 <a name="def-activity-provider" />